Z4NGA/Hero-s-Return/README.md

 ### Usage

-At the end of installation, you have the option to directly run the game or you can directly navigate to Hero's Return folder and start the game exe file.
+At the end of installation, you have the option to directly run the game or you can directly navigate to Hero's Return folder and start the game's exe file.
 Enjoy !!

 ##### Controls